rstudio/shiny/srcts/README.md

 # TypeScript build tools

+All files will be described as if the working directory is the root folder of `rstudio/shiny`, not relative to this `README.md` file.

 ## First-time setup
 Shiny's TypeScript build tools use Node.js, along with [yarn](https://yarnpkg.com/) v2 to manage the JavaScript packages.